bazay/prog_image/README.md

 **Connectors::Aws::S3Connector**

 This connector is the method of interacting with the AWS S3 storage.
-It supports the uploading and the retrieval of files to S3 using conventional methods.
+It supports the uploading and the retrieval of files and file information stored on S3.

-Interestingly, S3 supports the concept of *presigning posts*.
+*Interestingly, S3 supports the concept of *presigning posts*.
 In short, the server receives information about a file to be uploaded to S3 and rather than facilitating that file upload using server resource, it creates temporary permission for the client to perform the upload directly to S3 themselves.
-An interesting way to potentially free up server resource.
+An interesting way to potentially free up server resource.*

 ### Services